 Despite these drawbacks, the EDTA chelation group had roughly twice the improvement compared to the placebo group.

-The fourth negative chelation study was not published, but was presented at an atherosclerosis (fatty build up in the arteries) conference in Germany.
+The third negative chelation study was not published, but was presented at an atherosclerosis (fatty build up in the arteries) conference in Germany.
 The end result was that patients treated with EDTA had walking distance improve by 400%!
 The placebo group to which the EDTA was compared to was actually an approved drug called bencyclan, used in blockages of the arteries.